 Accredited by the Association to Advance Collegiate Schools of Business

 - Chesley and Elizabeth Pruet School of Christian Studies

 - Michael D. Huckabee School of Education

-Teacher Education Program accredited by the National Council for the Accreditation of Teacher Education since 1961
+Teacher Education Program accredited by the Council for Accreditation of Educator Preparation

 - School of Fine Arts